brevzin/cpp_proposals/3560_reflection_error_handling/reflection-error-handling.md

 Since these exceptions will never escape to runtime, we don't need to be concerned with deriving their type(s) from `std::exception`.
 However, it would be desirable for the exceptions to carry enough information for error recovery (when caught), enough information for high quality error messages (when uncaught), and for them to be suitable for error handling in user `constexpr` and `consteval` functions as well, in addition to standard ones.

-To that end, we propose the following exception type:
+To that end, we proposed the following exception type:

 ::: std
 ```cpp